-A wide range of general and specific training, including the parenting approach and PACE, are offered on a regular basis by DDP Trainers, Consultants and Practitioners.
+A wide range of general and specific training, including the parenting approach and PACE, is offered on a regular basis by DDPI-approved Trainers, Consultants and Practitioners.

-Training is offered as half-day event, one, two-day or in a series of events, or as a Conference.
+In addition to DDPI-approved Level One and Level Two training, training is offered as half-day events, one or two-day events or in a series of events, or as a Conference.

 Training in DDP is relevant for therapists, social workers, educationalists, adoptive and foster parents and residential caregivers.
 Guidance about Commissioning UK DDP Training is currently available below.

-In order to apply to become a certified Practitioner in DDP the 56-hour DDP Core Training found below, approved by the DDPI, needs to be completed.
+In order to apply to become a certified Practitioner in DDP approved by the DDPI, the 56-hour DDP Core Training found below needs to be completed.
 Attending a Level One training does not enable participants to advertise or say that they practise DDP or that their work is DDP-informed.
-Individuals who have attended a Level Two training AND who have regular supervision from a certified DDP Consultant or an experienced certified DDP Practitioner can say their work is “DDP-informed”.
+Individuals who have attended a Level Two training AND who have regular supervision from a certified DDPI-approved Consultant or an experienced certified DDP Practitioner can say their work is “DDP-informed”.
 They are not able to say they provide DDP.

-To find training events relevant to you and your practice, including the 56-hour Core Training, please search all events closest to you.
+To find training events relevant to you and your practice, including the 56-hour Core Training, please search all trainings and events closest to you.

 The 56-Hour DDP Core Training